 Reciprocity

 In addition to what research is done, the way research is done presents myriad opportunities to distribute power more equitably in agricultural research.
-A recent publication provides excellent guidance on working with communities and organizations in general8, however we feel the farmer-researcher collaboration merits explicit attention for agricultural scientists in relation to power and chose to focus on that relationship for this Perspective.
+A recent publication provides excellent guidance on working with communities and organizations in general8, however we feel the farmer-researcher collaboration merits explicit attention for agricultural scientists in relation to power and chose to focus on that relationship for this perspective.
 As agricultural research evolves, opportunities abound for blending research plots with farm fields to perform more statistically powerful and relevant public research in collaboration with farmers58–60.
 However, these arrangements require careful consideration to support equitable and fair power relations.
 As these types of arrangements are becoming more common, the concept of reciprocity in farmer-researcher collaborations requires explicit attention.
 There are several guides for farmers when conducting on-farm research61,62, but there are fewer resources suggesting best practices for the scientists, researchers and organizations they collaborate with, so we hope .

 3.1 Multi-dimensional compensation

 The context for farmer involvement in research can vary widely63,64, and while there are numerous publications examining the form of those relationships to our knowledge there are few studies on mechanisms for farmer compensation, and even fewer on how those mechanisms influence collaboration dynamics65.
 This omission is problematic; research participants should always be compensated, and the form this compensation takes is particularly germane to the topic of power.
 It is common for farmers to be compensated by the experience and knowledge gained from the activities, access to research findings, better productivity, or a similarly non-tangible exchange.
 In its most egregious forms, this arrangement is elitist, extractive, and disrespectful.
 We acknowledge individual researchers may be constrained in their access to unrestricted grant money to pay collaborators, but without an offer of fair compensation, collaborators may reasonably intuit a devaluation.
 Moreover, failing to provide compensation further exacerbates historical biases, favoring well-resourced farmers in access to on-farm research activities.
-Funders clearly have a role to play; researchers have highlighted barriers to budgeting for non-university research participants66, and while some funding agencies explicitly allow for farmer-participant compensation (e.g., USDA-SARE), to our knowledge none require farmer participants to be compensated.
+Funders clearly have a role to play; researchers have highlighted barriers to budgeting for non-university research participants66, and while select funding agencies explicitly allow for and expect farmer-participant compensation (e.g., USDA-SARE), to our knowledge none provide guidance on how farmer participants should be compensated.

 Fair remuneration is in everyone’s best interests, as equitable partnerships are more likely to be sustained in the long-term67.
 For example, Practical Farmers has a robust farmer cooperator program that is still in operation after more than 30 years, a fact they attribute in part to their policy of monetarily compensating farmers for their participation in on-farm research (Supplemental Information).
 For comparison, the Iowa Nitrogen Initiative (see Leveraging Science) was not allocated money for farmer-participant compensation, and they have capacity for more participants than they can secure.
 While research on farmer compensation and project outcomes is scarce, blending of monetary compensation with other forms that support learning, sharing, development, and growth are likely to be most effective59,65, and could be used to specifically support institutionally-excluded groups’ needs (e.g., childcare, language interpretation).
 The authors provide examples of blended compensation packages that coincided with high participant satisfaction in supplemental files as a resource (Supplemental Information).
 Explicit attention to compensation is therefore an accessible way for agricultural researchers to support more equitable power relations in agriculture.